 Espinal's measure would not apply to government employees, emergency workers, or anyone required “to be on call 24 hours a day on days when they are working.”
 Nor would it cover persons in work-study programs or independent contractors who are not normally considered employees under the law.

 As with many existing employee rights laws, Int.
 726-2018 would expressly forbid employer “retaliation” against employees.
 In other words, an employer may not discipline or terminate a worker who files a complaint alleging a violation of the law.
 Obviously, an employer would also not be allowed to interfere with any official City investigation into said alleged violations.

 Potential penalties outlined in the “right to disconnect” proposal include a $50 fine for each employee not given the requisite notice of their rights, $250 for every “instance of an employee being required to access work-related electronic communications outside of the standard work hours,” and $2,500 for retaliatory discharge.
 The latter fine would be in addition to any separate damages owed to the employee for lost wages and benefits.

 It is unclear at this early stage whether the City Council will adopt Int.
 726-2018.
 But if it does, New York City would not be the first jurisdiction to incorporate a “right to disconnect” into its labor laws.
 Espinal modeled his proposal on a nationwide law that took effect in France in January 2017.
 According to the BBC, that law applies to all French businesses with more than 50 employees.

 Speak With a New York Employment Law Attorney Today

 Even if the City decides not to adopt this particular proposal, there are a number of other local laws that govern your rights in the workplace.
 If your employer has violated any of them, you should speak with a New York employment law attorney as soon as possible.
-If you require immediate assistance, contact the Law Offices of White, Nisar & Hilferty, LLP., at 646.760.6493 today.
+If you require immediate assistance, contact the Law Offices of Mahir S. Nisar, Attorney at Law, at 646.760.6493 today.